Degrees of incomputability, realizability and constructive reverse mathematics: Main Proof

 (\ref{item:main9}): Straightforward. \end{proof}

-\begin{ack} The authors would like to thank Matthew de Brecht, Hajime Ishihara, and Takako Nemoto for valuable discussions.
-The author's research was partially supported by JSPS KAKENHI Grant 19K03602, 15H03634, and the JSPS Core-to-Core Program (A. Advanced Research Networks). \end{ack}
+\begin{ack} The author would like to thank Hajime Ishihara and Takako Nemoto for proposing the separation problem of ${\sf IVT}, {\sf BE}, {\sf LLPO}$ around 2014.
+The author also thank Hajime Ishihara for reminding him of this problem at the Oberwolfach workshop in November 2017.
+The author thank Takako Nemoto for encouraging the publication of this article, which was available as a preprint in 2020, in November 2024.
+The author also would like to thank Matthew de Brecht and Satoshi Nakata for valuable discussions.
+In the early stages of this study, the author was partially supported by JSPS KAKENHI Grant 15H03634, 19K03602, and the JSPS Core-to-Core Program (A. Advanced Research Networks).
+The author's research was also partially supported by JSPS KAKENHI Grant 22K03401 and 23K28036. \end{ack}